How to Win ChatGPT Citations (2026 Research)

 2. Attribute Uniqueness (12 points)

 Generic content scores zero.
-AI ignores "Best CRM".
-It looks for "AI share-of-voice heatmaps".
+AI ignores "Best CRM."
+It looks for something more specific, like "AI share-of-voice heatmaps."

-Why this matters: This is "Information Gain".
+Why this matters: This is "Information Gain."
 If you say what everyone else says, your "Perplexity Score" is low.
-You must add a proprietary stat or a coined term in your first H2.
-This forces the AI to cite you as the source.
+You need a proprietary stat or a coined term in your first H2 so the AI has a reason to cite you as the source.

 Example: